jnsrikanth/moe-app/docs/gcp/DEPLOYMENT-GUIDE.md

-# GCP Deployment Guide for moe-app
+# DEPRECATED: GCP Deployment Guide (legacy)

+This document has been retired in favor of a simpler, Docker-only, Python-only process:

+- See docs/deploy/cloudrun.md for the current Cloud Run multi-service deployment.

 This guide describes how to migrate and operate moe-app on Google Cloud using:
 - Option A: Cloud Run (managed, simplest)